Spring in Greenville, SC

 • Play Areas for Everyone to Enjoy

 From unique playscapes to accessible equipment, there's no shortage of places to play in Greenville.
-Visit Conestee Nature Preserve's new nature playscape, where kids can connect with nature by building forts or exploring a simulated stream.
-Or, let the kids explore multiple play areas and splash pads at Unity Park!
+Visit Conestee Nature Preserve's new nature playscape, multiple play areas and splash pads at Unity Park, or the newest accessible addition, Brooks' Playground.

 • Rope Courses and Ziplining